Lee Peart: Comedy

 In 2011, Peart became a regular on the UK comedy circuit while studying for his degree.
 In 2012 he took part in the BBC New Comedy Award and Chortle Student Comedian of the Year Award.

 Peart replaced comic Helen Keeler for a gig in 2015 after she was dropped for "being a woman".
 Taking a stand against sexism in comedy, Peart and fellow comics refused to perform unless Keeler was reinstated.

 In 2017, Peart became the warm-up on ITV's daily magazine panel-show Loose Women.

-In October 2021 he spoke out regarding the stereotypes he has received as an openly gay stand-up comic, stating audiences "expect a certain style of comedy based purely on his sexuality".
+In October 2021, he spoke out regarding the stereotypes he has received as an openly gay stand-up comic, stating audiences "expect a certain style of comedy based purely on his sexuality".
 He also notes that as a gay comic he felt he always has to address his sexual identity, stating "If we don't, we'll never have the audience on our side, they'll always be on edge."

-In 2022 Peart supported Jason Manford on his UK stand-up tour.
+In 2022, Peart supported Jason Manford on his UK stand-up tour.

-On 3 July 2022 it was announced that Loose Women will bring back their studio audience for the first time since the COVID-19 pandemic, and Peart would be returning as their resident warm-up.
+On 3 July 2022, it was announced that Loose Women will bring back their studio audience for the first time since the COVID-19 pandemic, and Peart would be returning as their resident warm-up.
+It was announced in 2025 that he would be leaving the show amidst budget cuts across ITV Daytime.

-In 2023/2024 Peart supported Judi Love on her UK tour.
+In 2023/2024, Peart supported Judi Love on her UK tour.

-In 2024 he supported Lloyd Griffith on his UK tour, and he supported Ellie Taylor on her 2025 UK tour.
+In 2024, he supported Lloyd Griffith on his UK tour, and he supported Ellie Taylor on her 2025 UK tour.

+Since 2025, he and Alan Carr have co-hosted the podcast Bottoms Up! with Alan Carr & Lee Peart - a wine based podcast aimed at making the wine world more accessible.